 Your doctor might also recommend avoiding common stimulants such as caffeine, as these can affect the effectiveness of propranolol.
 Propranolol can also affect your body’s ability to process high-potassium foods.

 Since propranolol is a prescription drug, you’ll need to talk to your doctor before you’re able to use it.
-Make sure you inform your doctor of all medications you use on a regular basis to avoid any potential interactions.
+Make sure you inform your healthcare provider of all medications you use on a regular basis to avoid any potential interactions.

 Propranolol should not be used with alcohol.
-Consuming alcohol while you’re under the effects of propranolol can increase the amount of propranolol in your bloodstream, causing you to feel lightheaded and sleepy.
+One study found that consuming alcohol while you’re under the effects of propranolol can increase the blood pressure lowering effects of propranolol, causing you to feel lightheaded and sleepy.

 Like other beta blockers, propranolol can reduce your heart rate.
-This means that you may have a lower-than-normal heart rate while exercising.
-Most of the time, it’s okay to exercise at a mild to moderate intensity level after taking propranolol.
+This means that you may have a lower-than-normal heart rate while exercising and this can make it harder to exert yourself.
+Most of the time, it’s okay to exercise at a mild to moderate intensity level while on propranolol.

 However, if you engage in strenuous exercise, or frequently work out until you’re exhausted, you should talk to your doctor before using propranolol or any other beta blockers.